 This section is about things that affect the risk of breast cancer.
 Even if you have one or more of the risk factors below, it doesn’t mean you will definitely develop breast cancer.

 Breast cancer is not fully understood but we do know some of the risk factors that increase a woman’s chance of getting breast cancer.
-Knowing about these risks can help you to take important steps to looking after yourself.
+Knowing about these risks can help you to take important steps to look after yourself.